Your student visa - international students

 - If your student visa will expire soon but you need to extend your stay for your studies, you will need to apply for a new visa.

-- Attached to all student visas are student visa Conditions.
+- Attached to all student visas are student visa conditions.
 It is obligatory for student visa holders to comply with these conditions.
-Make sure you are aware what the conditions are of the visa you are holding.
+Make sure you are aware of these conditions.

 - Student visa holders have certain restrictions on their enrolment.
 Make sure you are aware of how your enrolment changes may impact on your student visa.